 It’s time!
 After months of treatment, you are finally ready to have your braces or clear aligners removed for good.
 You finally get to enjoy that perfect smile you’ve worked so hard to achieve.
 It’s all over — right?
-Well…not completely…once you have that beautiful smile, you have to maintain it.
+Well…not completely…once you have that beautiful smile, you must maintain it.
 How do you do that?
-We provide retainers that will keep your teeth in place and keep that perfect smile for years to come!
+We provide retainers that will keep your teeth in place and that perfect smile for years to come!

 Our patients often have questions about retainers after braces or Invisalign.
 How long will I have to wear them?
 Will they have food restrictions, too?
 Why do I need retainers?
 How much does it cost to get retainers, and how much does it cost to replace retainers?
-Ohana Orthodontics in Canby, Oregon has the answers to these and all of your other questions related to retainers.
+Ohana Orthodontics in Canby, Oregon, has the answers to these and all of your other questions related to retainers.

 Most people know about the original type of retainers, the one that has a few wires sticking out of a piece of acrylic; those are always the type of retainers shown in movies and tv shows.
 But actually, there are three main types of retainers now: Hawley retainers, Essix or clear retainers, and permanent or fixed retainers.
-There are pros and cons to each, and sometimes the best option for you is to combine two different kinds so let’s look at all three.
+There are pros and cons to each, and sometimes the best option for you is to combine two different kinds, so let’s look at all three.

 Hawley Retainers are the style of retainers that combine an acrylic piece with wires that fit over the teeth.
 The acrylic center is customized to fit the roof of your mouth and around your lower teeth and tongue.
 Wires fit around the back molars to hold the retainers in place.
-The metal wires can be adjusted to make minor movements of the front teeth and the acrylic can be customized with fun colors and designs.
+The metal wires can be adjusted to make minor movements of the front teeth, and the acrylic can be customized with fun colors and designs.
 This type of retainer has been around for years and has protected thousands upon thousands of smiles.
 These retainers are popular because they’re easy to clean since they are removable.
 The downside is they can be lost or damaged since they are removable.
-It’s also possible to forget to put them back in after taking them out for eating or brushing and flossing.
+It’s also possible to forget to put them back in after taking them out for eating, brushing, and flossing.
 A patient’s teeth can move if the retainers aren’t worn for the prescribed time.

 Another type of retainer is the clear retainer, often called the Essix retainer.
 These are especially popular with patients who had treatment with clear aligners such as Invisalign, but they can be worn regardless of the type of treatment.
 Sometimes, these retainers are used in combination with fixed retainers.
 The clear retainers are custom-designed to fit your new smile exactly and hold the teeth in place.
 Because they are clear, they’re nearly invisible and tend to be more aesthetically pleasing.
 Clear retainers can be removed for eating, drinking, flossing, and brushing.
 As with Hawley retainers, you can lose these retainers more easily or forget to put them in after meals.